chekoduadarsh/YOPO-You-Only-Plot-Once/README.md

-# YOPO
+# YOPO :chart_with_upwards_trend:

 **You Only Plot Once**

-YOPO lets you plot various graphs and charts with a click of a button.
-This tool uses Dash and Flask in backend
+YOPO is an interactive dashboard which generates various standard plots.you can create various graphs and charts with a click of a button.
+This tool uses Dash and Flask in backend.

 # :warning: Work in Progress